Subscribe to the our newsletter to receive latest news straight to your inbox.

 There is no charge, and the only rules are that you can’t copy the key and you have to return it within 24 hours.
 And if you’re feeling especially courteous, you can bring a gallon of fresh water to top it off.
 A visitor to the swimming pool states that it’s about a two and a half hour drive from the MAK, and advises potential visitors to make ensure that they have a full tank of gas in the car, as well as some water and food.
 It’s in the middle of the desert, after all.

-In the desert.
-A literal desert oasis.
-Barsuglia claims the pool is a commentary on the value people put on luxury items such as swimming pools, but he intends for this to become a relaxing, contemplative experience, where people can escape from all and appreciate the surrounding beauty of the desert.
+Barsuglia says that the pool is a commentary on the value that people place on luxury items such as swimming pools, but he also intends for it to be a relaxing, contemplative experience, where visitors can get away from everything and appreciate the surrounding beauty of the desert.